Collections Area Contacts

 The collections of the Howard-Tilton Memorial Library support the educational and research programs of Tulane University.
-Librarians employ the following general criteria when evaluating titles to be added or removed from the collections and when tailoring profiles for approval plans.
+Librarians employ the following general criteria when evaluating titles to be added or removed from the collections and when tailoring profiles for approval plans that automatically ship materials to the library.
 Particular criteria assume greater or lesser importance depending on the material under consideration, the resources available, the acquisitions commitment level, and the subject matter covered.

 Tulane Libraries Off-Site Library Facility

 On its own the off-site facility would be considered a large library and it is indeed the third largest in Louisiana.
-It also respresents a wonderful collection: comparative collection analysis has shown that nearly 60 percent of its holdings are unique among the largest research libraries in the Southeastern United States that also maintain storage facilities for unique, older, or less used library materials.
+It also respresents a wonderful collection: comparative collection analysis has shown that nearly 60 percent of the titles in its holdings are unique among the largest research libraries in the Southeastern United States that also maintain storage facilities for older or less used library materials.

 Tulane Libraries Recovery CenterHoward-Tilton Memorial Library created a landmark undertaking called the Tulane Libraries Recovery Center to handle more than 1 million items from restoration, donations, and initial replacement purchases planned as a means to rebuild collections damaged or lost to Hurricane Katrina—principal research collections in the Louisiana | Gulf Coast region and relied upon by a host of users.